bartr/gitopsautomation/Post1.md

 - **Validate Everything**: AI-generated code should always be reviewed and tested

 ### 📧 Share Your Results

 Have you tried using AI for GitOps or Store Operations?
-I'd love to hear about your experiences.
+We would love to hear about your experiences.
+Comment below and/or ping us on Teams.

 ---